Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 Data Lakehouse Formats

-When your preprocessed time-series data reaches enterprise scale — terabytes to petabytes, accessed by multiple teams with different compute engines — data lakehouse formats become the natural choice.
+When preprocessed time-series data reaches enterprise scale — terabytes to petabytes, accessed by multiple teams using different compute engines — data-lakehouse formats become the natural choice.
 They combine the low cost of object storage (S3, GCS) with database-like features.

 Apache Iceberg

-Apache Iceberg is an open table format for huge analytical datasets.
-Think of it as a metadata layer that sits on top of Parquet files in object storage, adding ACID transactions, schema evolution, and time travel capabilities.
+Apache Iceberg is an open table format for substantial analytical datasets.
+It functions as a metadata layer that sits on top of Parquet files in object storage, adding ACID transactions, schema evolution, and time-travel capabilities.

 Pros: